 As the first morning light hits the city, the Crawley Boatshed, popular for its ideal wedding shoot location, comes into life.
 A stunning piece of nautical architecture, the boat shed offers a rather romantic site for photographers and daydreamers to let their creativity go wild and footloose free.
 The best time to be at Crawley Boatshed, however, is before dawn.

-At 25 minute drive from Perth, lies Perth’s most iconic and historic suburb the town of Fremantle.
+At 25 minute drive from Perth, lies Perth’s most iconic and historic suburb in the town of Fremantle.
 A perfect place to explore, especially for those who love colonial style architecture, Fremantle literally takes its visitors back in time.
 Every street unwinds its own version a sublime selection of historic buildings, that are now pubs or hotels or fast food restaurants.
 And if you want to imagine the pioneer life as soon as you enter the city, head straight to the West End, particularly the Cappuccino Strip, which is a busy cosmopolitan mix of cafes, restaurants, and pubs, with one thing in common – their buildings dating back to 18th and 19th century.

 Either visit the above-mentioned places or find someplace new, because wherever you choose to take a photo, with Perth’s dry and sunny weather, you can be sure that it will be a stunner.